The True Line of Stewardship at Four Brooks Farm

 Reese Denny Alsop Gilder Palmer

 For more than four decades, Reese has lived, worked, and sacrificed at Four Brooks Farm.
-He inherited the responsibility of daily labor, land management, caregiving, repairs, and the emotional weight of maintaining the ancestral home.
-He has no children, which makes the preservation of this property even more essential to continuing the family’s legacy.
+He inherited the responsibility of daily labor, land management, caregiving, repairs, and the emotional weight of maintaining the ancestral home, which makes the preservation of this property even more essential to continuing the family’s legacy.

 Reese remained on the land through every hardship—weather, isolation, illness, financial strain, and decades of caring for both parents.
 His life’s work has been the protection and survival of Four Brooks Farm.